Irreligion in India: 20th century

+Abraham Kovoor (10 April 1898 – 18 September 1978) was an Indian professor and rationalist who gained prominence after retirement for his campaign to expose as frauds various Indian and Sri Lankan "god-men" and so-called paranormal phenomena.
+His direct, trenchant criticism of spiritual frauds and organized religions was enthusiastically received by audiences, initiating a new dynamism in the rationalist movement, especially in Sri Lanka and India.

 Jawaharlal Nehru (1889–1964), India's first Prime Minister was a Hindu agnostic and a self-styled scientific humanist.
 He wrote in his autobiography, Toward Freedom (1936), about his views on religion and superstition.

-Meghnad Saha (1893–1956) was an atheist astrophysicist best known for his development of the Saha equation, used to describe chemical and physical conditions in stars.
+Meghnad Saha (1893–1956) was an atheist astrophysicist best known for his development of the Saha ionisation equation, used to describe chemical and physical conditions in stars.

 Bhagat Singh (1907–1931), an Indian revolutionary and socialist nationalist who was hanged for using violence against British government officials, was a staunch atheist.
 He laid out his views in the essay "Why I Am an Atheist", written in jail shortly before his execution.